 Read More >

-The second key element to your recovery and to ensure that running is the right exercise for you to be doing is to get a run assessment to look at your gait.
-There are some running styles that can put more pressure on your knees.
-Some advice from an experienced professional can give you some simple cues, or strength and conditioning that can improve your gait and take some of the pressure off your knees, if they get pain from running.
+The second key element to your recovery and ensuring that running is the right exercise for you is to get a run assessment to look at your gait.
+Some running styles can put more pressure on your knees.
+Some advice from an experienced professional can give you some simple cues or strength and conditioning that can improve your gait and take some of the pressure off your knees if they get pain from running.

-Here follows our recommendations of three running shoes that are great for sore or achy knees, that might be caused by some degeneration or wear and tear.
-These are all neutral shoes with plenty of cushioning to reduce the impact that your body has to absorb.
-If at your running assessment you find out that you need additional stability, you might opt for a custom-made insole that can be put into these running shoes, or a stability style shoe.
+Unless you have been informed that you need a stability shoe by a medical professional, then the best running shoes for knee pain are all neutral shoes with plenty of cushioning to reduce the impact that your body has to absorb.
+If you find out that you need additional stability at your running assessment, you might opt for a custom-made insole that can be put into these running shoes or a stability-style shoe.

 James McCormack is a Physical Therapist specialising in knee, foot & ankle injuries. www.james-mccormack.com participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 We recommend the Asics Gel-Nimbus 25 for Running shoes for knee pain as they are highly cushioned trainers that provide a soft landing with every step.

 The 2023 model has added cushioning and a rocker sole to promote a normal gait pattern in those with painful knees and conditions such as degenerative meniscus tears.

 We recommend the Saucony Triumph 20 Running Shoes for knee pain as they are very light (244g) compared to the Asics Gel Nimbus 25 (289g) but remain highly cushioned trainers.
 Making each step feel soft while also feeling light and unencumbered.